Baby Shower Cake

 I was wondering whether your altered cake mix recipe would make scale that you can easily freeze before decorating?
 I really want to make vertical layer cake without too much fuss, but it has to be freezable in order to cut the “layers”.
 Please let me know!

-Annie - August 14, 2011 - 11:00 pm
+August 14, 2011 at 11:00 pm

 Not quite sure what you mean by make scale — but the cake will freeze just like any other :)

-Jill - January 25, 2013 - 12:35 pm
+January 25, 2013 at 12:35 pm

 I’ve been using this cake recipe for the last year or so since I found it, really makes a difference when using box mix.
 Everyone always raves about how good it is.
 I do make buttercream frosting from scratch using wilton’s recipe.
 Excellent combination!
 Thanks so much!

-Your email is never published or shared.
+Your email address will not be published.
 Required fields are marked *